 The main downside to Caesars and the Forum shops is the length of time you can spend there, not by choice but simply because you can no longer locate the way out!

 If you don’t know about the Bellagio fountains then Vegas probably isn’t for you.
-These Iconic fountains go off at regular intervals throughout the evening and are truly one of Vega’s most iconic sights.
+These Iconic fountains go off at regular intervals throughout the evening and are truly one of Las Vegas’s most iconic sights.
 But there is more to the Belaggio than the fountains.

-The Themeing of the Hotel is supposed to be based on its namesake hotel on Lake Como Italy, but the theming is loose and really it is simply themed on high-end elegance and luxury.
-This theme runs through all the restaurants and ultra high-end shops that fill the Hotel.
-While we are not blessed enough to be able to afford to shop here simply window shopping is rewarding as you peruse the Watches and jewellery priced at over a months salary.
+The Theme of the Hotel is supposed to be based on its namesake hotel on Lake Como Italy, but the theme is loose and really it is simply themed on high-end elegance and luxury.
+This theme runs through all the restaurants and ultra-high-end shops that fill the Hotel.
+While we are not blessed enough to be able to afford to shop here simply window shopping is rewarding as you peruse the Watches and jewelry priced at several months’ salary.

 While the Bellagio is less intricate than some casinos the utter elegance and luxury rub off on you and it’s a must-see place for anyone looking to tick casinos off their list.